princebansal7/Learn-React/README.md

 ##### PS: *`Node.js`* must be installed on your system!!

-1. Go to **Basics** folder, there are ordered sub-folders for learning essential concepts of React.
+1. After downloading this Repo go to **Basics** folder, there are ordered sub-folders for learning essential concepts of React.
 2. Now open that particular subfolder *(you want to learn)* in terminal *(preferably VS code)*

    eg: `$ Downloads/Basics/1.introduction-to-jsx/`